cryptic-resolver/cr.rb/README.md

 # Implementation

 cr is written in pure **Ruby**.
-You can implement this tools in any other langauge you like(name your projects as cr_python for example), just remember to reuse our [cryptic_computer] or other sheets which is the core part anyone can contribute to.
+You can implement this tool in any other langauge you like(name your projects as `cr_python` for example), just remember to reuse our [cryptic_computer] or other sheets which are the core parts anyone can contribute to.

 ## Sheet layout

 Every sheet should be a git repository.
-And every sheet should contain these files(we call these dictionarys):
+And each should contain these files(we call these dictionarys):

 1. 0123456789.toml
 2. a.toml